Dwayne Sweeney

-Dwayne Sweeney (born 8 August 1984) is a New Zealand rugby union player who is signed for Waikato in the Mitre 10 Cup.
-His usual position is centre, although he is also comfortable at both wing and fullback.

-Sweeney is also an accurate goal kicker.
+Dwayne Sweeney (born 8 August 1984) is a New Zealand rugby union coach and former player.
+He was appointed as Head coach of the Chiefs Manawa in the Super Rugby Aupiki competition.
+He played for Waikato in the Mitre 10 Cup.
+His usual position was centre, but he was also comfortable at both wing and fullback.
+He was also an accurate goal kicker.

-Career
+Rugby career

+Playing career

 Sweeney was a member of the Chiefs Wider Training Group in 2006 and was then selected in the squad for 2007 and 2008.
 He impressed at provincial level in 2006 for the inaugural Air New Zealand Cup 2006 champions Waikato.
 In 2008 he was selected for the NZ Maori rugby team and made his debut at the 2007 Churchill Cup tournament in England.

 In 2015 Sweeney was named in the Barbarians side that played Samoa at Olympic Stadium in London.
 He lined up with former All Blacks Adam Thomson, Ali Williams and Carl Hayman.
 Springbok great Bakkies Botha captained the side.

+Coaching career

+Sweeney was appointed as Head coach of the Chiefs Manawa for the 2025 Super Rugby Aupiki season.